-When I first see a client regarding their divorce, one of the questions they will most often ask is ‘can my spouse’s bad behaviour impact our settlement on divorce?’.
-Often, the desire to apportion blame for the breakdown of the marriage can result in clients wanting the financial settlement to reflect this, for example when the spouse has had an affair, and the affair has involved some level of dishonesty.
+When I first see a client regarding their divorce, one of the questions they will most often ask me as a Manchester divorce solicitor is ‘can my spouse’s bad behaviour impact our financial settlement on divorce?’
+Often, the desire to apportion blame for the breakdown of the marriage and divorce can result in a husband or wife wanting the financial settlement to reflect this, for example when a spouse has had an affair, and the affair has involved some level of dishonesty.

 The court’s view is that a spouse’s conduct will only affect the financial settlement if it is ‘gross and obvious’, and so serious that it would be unfair for it to be ignored.

-Whether a spouse’s conduct has been serious enough will be a highly subjective decision.
-From my point of view, I know it when I see it!
+Whether a spouse’s conduct has been serious enough to be classed as ‘gross and obvious’ will be a highly subjective decision.
+From the point of view of an experienced Manchester divorce solicitor, I know it when I see it!

 What is classed as bad behaviour?